Ghost Towns in Delaware That You Can Visit

 Banning

-While the state of Delaware has a long and storied history, the infamous Banning ghost town is a far cry from the quaint towns of the old West.
+While the state of Delaware has a long and storied history, the infamous Banning ghost town is a far cry from the quaint villages of the old West.
 The small community grew up around a railroad line and vanished into history after the Queen Anne Railroad failed.
 Today, the area is dotted with ghost towns scattered throughout the state.
-These towns are not like the ghost towns of the West, which exist mostly as historical accounts and old postcards.
-In contrast, in Delaware, you won't find any physical evidence of the communities.
+These towns are not like the ghost towns of the West, which exist primarily as historical accounts and old postcards.
+In contrast, you won't find any physical evidence of the communities in Delaware.

 Glenville

-The town of Glenville, Delaware, is an abandoned village on Bread and Cheese Island.
-Located near Red Clay Creek, homes in Glenville shared the same backyard as the creek, which is notorious for frequent flooding.
+Glenville, Delaware, is an abandoned village on Bread and Cheese Island.
+Located near Red Clay Creek, homes in Glenville shared the same backyard as the creek, notorious for frequent flooding.
 After Hurricane Floyd in 1999 and Tropical Storm Henri in 2003, the city was closed off, and the land turned into a park.
 Some foundations remain visible on the streets, and you may be able to find a couple of homes still standing.

 New Market

 You're missing out if you've never heard of New Market, Delaware!
-This small village was founded in the 18th century and had a church and cemetery.
+This small village was founded in the 18th century with a church and cemetery.
 Today, you can tour the site and see the cemetery, but it's unlikely to be much more than an old graveyard.
-However, if you visit the town, be sure to read up on the area's history.
+However, if you visit the town, read up on the area's history.

 Zwaanendael